zimicjs/zimic/README.md

 ##### Computed responses

-A function is also supported, in case the response is dynamic:
+A function is also supported to declare a response, in case it is dynamic:

 ```ts
 const listTracker = interceptor.get('/users').respond((request) => {